Buy Amazon Barcodes

 If you are storing and dispatching the products yourself, you won’t need to put the barcode image onto your product (but you can if you wish to).
 However, if you are using the Amazon warehousing & dispatch arrangements, you will need to put the barcode image onto your product.

-For information on how to successfully list your product with Amazon, watch our video here with a step-by-step guide on how to list products on Amazon.
+Watch our video here with a step-by-step guide on how to list products on Amazon.

 Here are some common questions: